wesleimp/telescope-windowizer.nvim/README.md

 Create new tmux window ready for edit your selected file inside vim.

-`windowizer` will create a new tmux window with the selected file in a neovim instance.
-When you exit vim, the tmux window will be killed, returning to the previous windowizer.
+`windowizer` creates a new tmux window with the selected file in a neovim instance.
+When you exit vim, the tmux window will be killed, returning to the previous window.

 ## Installation